LSTP-stat/StatResourcesHub/README.md

 - **Statistics and Machine Learning in Python**: This comprehensive online resource covers a wide range of topics and provides practical examples to facilitate learning.
 Whether you're new to Python or seeking to advance your skills, this resource is a valuable asset.
 Explore it [here](https://duchesnay.github.io/pystatsml/).

+- **Statistical Modelling**: This resource covers various aspects of modeling, including techniques, methodologies, and applications.
+Enhance your understanding by accessing the lectures [here](https://www.chg.ox.ac.uk/~anjali/apts/statmod/statmod_lectures.pdf).

+- What is Cluster Analysis?
+Cluster analysis is a statistical technique used to find inherent patterns or structures in data without prior knowledge of group assignments.
+It involves:

+- **Data Collection**: Gathering a dataset with multiple data points described by attributes.
+- **Similarity Measurement**: Calculating the similarity or dissimilarity between data points.
+- **Clustering Algorithm**: Applying a clustering algorithm to group data points based on similarity.
+- **Cluster Evaluation**: Assessing the quality of the clusters formed.
+- **Interpretation**: Understanding the characteristics of each cluster and deriving insights.
+- [Cluster Analysis Introduction](http://www.stat.columbia.edu/~madigan/W2025/notes/clustering.pdf): This document provides a comprehensive introduction to cluster analysis concepts.

 ### Applied Statistics

 - **Introduction to Biostatistics**: This introductory resource offers a comprehensive overview of statistical concepts and their applications in the field of health and life sciences.
 [Read here](https://www.hsph.harvard.edu/wp-content/uploads/sites/565/2019/09/HST190_Lecture_1.pdf).

+- **Intermediate Quantitative Economics with Python**: This resource offers a comprehensive introduction to using Python for quantitative economics.
+It covers various topics and techniques relevant to economic analysis and modeling.
+Explore the material [here](https://python.quantecon.org/intro.html) to enhance your skills in quantitative economics using Python.